484

 184

-Władysław Albert Anders was a general in the Polish Army and later in life a politician and prominent member of the Polish government-in-exile in London.
+Władysław Albert Anders was a Polish military officer and politician, and a prominent member of the Polish government-in-exile in London.

 170